My recommended drug/supplement stack

 L Methylfolate 1000 mcg plus Methyl B12 - Active 5-MTHF Form, MTHFR Supplement, 60-day supply: $16

 Creatine is special.
 Creatine enhances your performance in the gym to give you bigger muscles, mostly by retaining water.
 Almost all bodybuilders use it.
 It can be uncomfortable to start, and it’s not for everyone, because some people tolerate it better than others.
 If it works, you’re going to take it forever to help retain more muscle mass.
-I consider it a second-order element, because to benefit from Creatine, you need to be working out regularly enough that you’re not sliding back on muscle.
+To benefit from Creatine, you need to be working out regularly enough that you’re not sliding back on muscle.
 You need to be on a good gym program getting results, and you need to commit to staying in the gym.
-Then you should probably try creatine.
+At that point, you should probably start taking five grams of creatine daily.
 It also has some benefit for memory in people over 60.

 Leucine is known to activate the mTOR pathway, a key mechanism in muscle protein synthesis, which helps build and repair muscle tissue after exercise.
 Athletes and bodybuilders who engage in intense resistance training or endurance activities can benefit from leucine to maximize muscle gains and reduce recovery time.
 Leucine also helps prevent muscle loss and is a good supplement for vegans.
 Take 2 pills twice a day: